Skip to content

 Single tickets for next season’s Pacific Symphony concerts at the Soka Performing Arts Center in Aliso Viejo go on sale today.
 The popular three-concert series was previously available by subscription only.
 Programming for the three Sunday afternoon concerts has also

-pacificsymphony July 10, 2018 classical music, news No Comments Read more
+pacificsymphony July 10, 2018 Classical Music, News No Comments Read more

 Miscellany